 This will probably be one of the most fun bits for the kids.
 Digging a hole will instantly excite them as they naturally love mud and dirt and are always ready to explore the unknown.

 Once they understand how to break up the soil properly for seeding, let them choose which plants they want to grow together i.e. let them chose the spot for growing each plant – unless the specific plants would compete aggressively for resources and cause growth and/or plant health issues (most plants can grow together perfectly fine).

 Continue with the process of planting or seeding and help them learn how to pack the soil compactly without being too compact or too lose and allow them to water the seeds/seedlings.

 In the process of starting the garden, especially from seed, will help your kids to understand the importance of patience; seeing seeds sprout into plants can be a magical and memorable part of their childhood as they will feel responsible for creating life.
 The fact that they have achieved this with you will make the entire activity a life-event.

 Be sure that your child can easily get to the garden even in your absence.
 It’s better to grow plants within the confines of your boundary wall or fence than planting across the yard.
 For further convenience, plant near your kitchen window or close to your kitchen’s back door, perhaps in a separate boxed off area, so that you can instantly grab fresh green vegetables for your meal and can tend their plants whenever they wish.

 Follow these simple steps when you start gardening with your kid:

 Plan before Planting – Keep your climate zone in mind as well as the season and also consider the right plants for your kind of soil.
-It is easy to check the soil’s php value and then plan your garden around plants that grow well in such soil.
+It is easy to check the soil’s php value with this handy kit from Amazon and then plan your garden around plants that grow well in such soil.

 This will also help you choose the right garden site as you’ll know what plants to grow in your region.